Visiting Korea in March | Weather, Best Spring Festivals + What to Pack [2024]

 Ice thaws, pretty plum blossoms and vivid sansuyu peek their heads out from under the snow, and streets are full of people enjoying the warm glow of the sun.
 March in South Korea is truly wonderful – particularly in the last week of the month, when cherry blossoms turn the entire country into a romantic pink paradise.

-Cherry blossoms bloom at the end of March in Korea ⓒ Kim Jiho, Korea Tourism Organization
+Cherry blossoms usually bloom at the end of March in Korea

 It gets much more challenging to book good value accommodation in popular neighbourhoods like Myeongdong and Hongdae from mid-March onwards.
 It’s wise to reserve in advance if you can.

-With Chinese tourists finally getting out of pandemic lockdown and traveling to Korea again, I expect that accommodation choices will be in much shorter supply during peak travel seasons, from now on.
+With all the usual travelers from Asia plus an influx of new western tourists traveling to Korea, I expect that accommodation choices will be in much shorter supply during peak travel seasons, for the foreseeable future.

 March in Korea is a shoulder month, as winter transitions fully into summer.
 Average temperatures across the country range from a low of 1°C | 35°F in Gangneung, and up to 13°C | 55°F on Jeju Island.